NodeBE4/opinion/_posts/2022-06-27-EnclavedMicrostate.md

 It might just be some odd phrasing here, but Sisko's whole chemical weapon attack was in mid-Season 5, while In the Pale Moonlight happens in the back half of Season 6.

+----- __582.2__ -----2022-07-02 10:42:08+08:00:

+A major difference is the relative degree of intentionality and lucidity.
+In For The Uniform, Sisko is motivated primarily by irrational hatred, but in In The Pale Moonlight, his motivation is essentially rational in nature.
+It's one thing to do something terrible in a fit of rage, it's another to do it as a premeditated act.

 ### 583: [Ancient civilisations were built on river floodplains, because of the soil quality.
 Why didnt the incredibly fertile lands north of the black sea ever become a center of ancient civilisation?](https://old.reddit.com/r/AskHistorians/comments/vov2qp/ancient_civilisations_were_built_on_river/), submitted on 2022-07-01 15:37:15+08:00.

 ----- __583.1__ -----2022-07-01 21:26:21+08:00: